-The Master's level of the programme consists of constituent courses and technical profile courses.
+The master level of the programme consists of constituent courses and technical profile courses.
 In combination, the constituent courses provide the common technical foundation for graduates in chemical engineering.

-At the Master's level, the following four subject profiles are offered:
+At the master level, the following four subject profiles are offered:

-- · Biotechnology and biorefining
+- Biotechnology and biorefining

 - Functional materials

 - Chemical engineering

-- Organic synthesis and catalysis
+- Eco-efficient Engineering